-After you've covered Steam there's plenty of buzz around initiatives like Humble Bundle where the most popular indie games get presented to a broader audience.
-It's more like a good promotional opportunity than a way to earn a lot of money however, as the prices paid for the games in a bundle are usually quite low.
+After you've covered Steam, there's plenty of buzz around initiatives like Humble Bundle where the most popular indie games get presented to a broader audience.
+It's more like an excellent promotional opportunity than a way to earn a lot of money, however, as the prices paid for the games in a bundle are usually quite low.

 There are various tools to choose from depending on your skills, preferred frameworks or target platforms.
 It's all about picking the best tool for your particular task.